jrdnbrkfld/devlocker/README.md

 Users of this website are able to:

 - Create, update and delete their own posts
+- Create, update and delete their own comments
 - Follow and unfollow other users
 - Like and unlike posts
 - Search for posts via keywords or username